-The following shall be recognized as holidays: New Year's Day, Martin Luther King Day, President's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving and Christmas Day.
+(a) The following shall be recognized as holidays: New Year's Day, Martin Luther King Day, President's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving and Christmas Day.
 Holidays are to be celebrated on the day they are officially celebrated.
 Weekly employees shall be paid for an unworked holiday falling within their regular work week.
-Daily employees will be paid for unworked holidays, provided the daily employee has worked for all the scheduled workdays in his/her department for three (3) weeks prior to the holiday.3
+Daily employees will be paid for unworked holidays, provided the daily employee has worked for all the scheduled workdays in their department for two (2) weeks prior to the holiday and the next scheduled workday following the holiday.3 provided that the two holidays are within the employee's period of employment and the Employer gives no less than two (2) weeks' notice to the affected employee, unless the employee has been employed fewer than two (2) weeks prior to the first of the two holidays, in which case the Employer will provide notice to the affected employee at the time of hire.
+When the employee has not been employed on the Canadian holiday set forth above, but is employed to work on the U.S. holiday, the employee shall be paid a premium for the corresponding U.S. holiday.